bnutwell/Tavern-Dice/README.md

 - sbconstants.py file contains key game parameters that are used for simulation; imported as 'sbc' in the Jupyter notebook
 - DOE_matrix.csv file; contains subsets of rules to run in a Design of Experiments; referenced by the Jupyter notebook
 - TavernGameHist*.csv files are logs of metrics from each DOE run
+- TavernDiceSimulation_Analysis.rmd is an R Markdown file which generates charts and analyses from the output of the simulation